 But the Naval District wanted to use the building as a commander's mess to cover the increased need for mobilisation.
 Therefore, a lease was entered into with Kristiansand Orlogsforening (KOF) who, in exchange for ensuring maintenance, was allowed to use the building for the association's purposes.
 Other associations that have had the opportunity to add their activities to the building include the Army's Officers' Association, the Navy's War Sailors' Association, the Redningsselskapet's Women's Association and the Danish/Norwegian Marines' Helgoland Guild.

-In the years from the middle of the 19th century, several roads were built on Odderøya by the enterprising engineer Major Sibbern.
-From this time, the road originates from the flat area in the north-west of the island, and which originally went down to Badehusbugten on the island's west side.
-The bay was filled again when Silokaia was built in the 1920s.
-This road has a detour to the laboratory building, and the road is fully usable today also for vehicles.
-A staircase with 50 steps has also been built from the rock ledge up to the warehouse buildings.
+In the years from the mid-19th century, several roads were built on Odderøya by the enterprising engineer Major Sibbern.
+From this time, the road originates from the flat area northwest of the island, and originally went down to Badehusbugten on the island's west side.
+The bay was filled in again when Silokaia was built in the 1920s.

 The National Antiquarian states;